madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 As I mentioned, I haven't really got to grips with it yet.
 My first impression is that it limits me somewhat as a developer.

-Nevertheless - I have made up my mind to learn it, if only to really understand it, and not to criticise it without justification.
+Nevertheless - I have made up my mind to learn it, if only to really understand it, and not to criticize it without justification.
 The fact that I don't want to work with it at the moment simply reflects my current level of knowledge - I can't in good conscience offer services in an area that I don't completely control.

 ## What about Gutenberg?